hslavich/SimplesamlphpBundle/README.md

 **Note:** For Symfony 2.7 or lower, you need to use the 1.0.0 release of this bundle.

+**Note 2:** This bundle uses the full SimpleSAMLphp application.
+I highly recommend to use this lighter and improved [OneloginSamlBundle](https://github.com/hslavich/OneloginSamlBundle).
 ## Installation

 Add this bundle to your Symfony project.